brunokoga/Montevideo/bestiary3_dir/shedu.md

 Special Abilities

 **Prescience (Su)** A shedu can see all the possible outcomes of any of its own futures.
-This grants the creature an insight bonus to its AC and on initiative checks and Reflex saves equal to its Wisdom bonus (+6 for most shedus).
+This grants the creature an insight bonus to its AC and on initiative checks and Reflex saves equal to its Wisdom bonus (+6 for most shedus.

 Shedus live far from the hustle and bustle of humanity in harsh deserts.
 There they populate caves, ruins, or ancient temples reclaimed from the shifting sands.
 In these places of refuge, shedus contemplate the struggle between good and evil throughout the universe.
 Tireless vehicles of good and kindness, shedus fight against outsiders who corrupt and threaten humanity.
 Skilled in healing, shedus focus on eliminating plagues, even hunting down outsiders and undead working in that destructive medium.